 THE PURPOSE OF THE DRAWING CHALLENGE:

 Let's not forget the purpose of any good challenge.
-We attempt a challenge so that we can improve upon our skills as an artist.
-In my case specifically, I felt like I had spent much of 2022 with marketing my work and getting a great (and beautiful) website up and running.
+We attempt a challenge so that we can improve upon our skills as an artist or become ‘better’ at whatever that challenge entails.
+(Fitness, art, or otherwise.)
+In my case specifically, I felt like I had spent much of 2021 marketing my work and getting a great (and beautiful) website up and running.
 I was feeling like I needed to 'get back to my roots' of what I actually do and love, and that 'thing' is being a fine artist.
 I therefore created the challenge for myself so that I would be sure to incorporate 'drawing time' in my everyday life.
 (At least for 30 days)

 I started the drawing challenge on January 16th and as of the time I wrote this blog post, I have 16 drawings (over 24 days).
 That's not as bad as I thought it was when I counted my drawings that I have done.
-I did all but one of the drawings in a square moleskin sketchbook, and decided not to use a YUPO paper pad that I originally thought would be exciting to use.
+I did all but one of the drawings in a square moleskin sketchbook, and decided against using the YUPO paper pad that I originally thought would be so exciting to use.

-I used Micron pen for most of the drawings and focused primarily on simple drawings that were a combination of contour and blind contour.
+I used Micron pen for most of the drawings and focused primarily on simple renderings that were a combination of contour and blind contour.
 I used pencil for some of the drawings.

 I made some big progress on creating REELS on Instagram, which was part of my purpose as well... so that I could expand my reach and audience.
 (I mean, time to get on board with those 15-30 second wonders, right?)
 Consequently, my followers, numbers, engagement, etc. went up.